jmalmin/slatefire-infinity-docs/Installs/Installs.md

- 3. open port for rundeck and make it permanent as root home
+ 3. open port for rundeck and make it permanent as root home.

 		sudo su